CubicLu/gh-pabau/README.md

 ## Code Rules

+- Communication is paramount.
+Please discuss your ideas at morning standups, and open threads in channels on whatever you are pondering or stuck on.
+- Anything security related please also open a constant dialog with James
 - Branch from master, PR back to master.
   - Small PRs are good
   - Tag your commits and/or PR with the JIRA issue ID.